 Initial consultations are always free.
 As a result of the uncertain times associated with the COVID-19 pandemic, Mitchell Hamline is waiving any copay for counseling services until further notice.
 During this time, counseling expenses will be covered by Mitchell Hamline School of Law.

-The school allows a maximum of 10 counseling sessions throughout your law school years.
-If more services are required, your MHSL counselor will refer you to providers in the community for ongoing care.
+Counseling Services is designed to provide short term counseling.
+If longer-term services are required, your MHSL counselor will refer you to providers in the community for ongoing care.

 Hours of Operation